Steve Marriott: Later years

 For the next year and a half, Marriott was on the road with Jim Leverton, Goldy McJohn, formerly of Steppenwolf, and Fallon Williams.
-They played mostly Small Faces and Humble Pie material, touring non-stop for the next eighteen months.
+They played mostly Small Faces and Humble Pie material, touring non-stop for the next 18 months.
 After the departure of McJohn, the trio changed the band's name to the Three Trojans.
 Despite attempts at reconciliation, Marriott's marriage finally came to an end when his wife found out that Marriott was expecting a child with Terry Elias, a Canadian girl he had met while they were separated.

-Leverton was unable to return to the US in 1983 so he was replaced by Keith Christopher (currently with Lynyrd Skynyrd).
+Leverton was unable to return to the US in 1983 so he was replaced by Keith Christopher (later a member of Lynyrd Skynyrd).
 Steve went through several guitar players that year including Tommy Johnson, and Phil "Duck" Dix.
 The band toured the US extensively as Humble Pie in 1983 playing clubs, festivals, and theaters.
-The final US show as Humble Pie took place in Marietta, GA on New Year's Eve.
-In early 1984, Rick Richards (Georgia Satellites) replaced Phil Dix on guitar as the band was about to record demos with Eddie Offord (Yes, ELP) at his studio in Atlanta.
+The final US show as Humble Pie took place in Marietta, Georgia, on New Year's Eve.
+In early 1984, Rick Richards (an original member of The Georgia Satellites) replaced Phil Dix on guitar as the band was about to record demos with producer and audio engineer Eddie Offord (known for his work with Yes and Emerson, Lake & Palmer) at his studio in Atlanta.
 The new lineup only lasted 24 hours and Marriott decided to return to the UK.